xhjcehust/pojo2proto/README.md

 ## Update

 * 1.0.0 - First version, support universal pojo type
-* 1.0.1 - fix some description about this plugin
+* 1.0.1 - Fix some description about this plugin
 * 1.0.3 - Support for enums
+* 1.0.4 - Change uint to int

 ## Plugin